KFig21/battleship/README.md

 <h3>Features: </h3>

 - AI that seeks preferred targets when it gets adjacent hits.
-- AI is not confused by edge placement or ships placed next to each other
+- AI that is not confused by edge placement or ships placed next to each other
 - Responsive Design

 <h3>Demo GIF</h3>